Trump and California go to war over clean cars

 California officials, Democratic presidential candidates and environmental groups countered that Trump’s action benefits only the oil industry.

-Sierra Club Executive Director Michael Brune said the environmental group would file suit to challenge the move, calling it “nothing more than pure vindictiveness from an administration set on giving Big Oil a polluting pass at the expense of our climate and the well-being of American families.”
+Sierra Club Executive Director Michael Brune said the environmental group would file a lawsuit to challenge the move, calling it “nothing more than pure vindictiveness from an administration set on giving Big Oil a polluting pass at the expense of our climate and the well-being of American families.”

 Americans will spend more on gassing up less efficient vehicles than they will save if new vehicle prices are kept down, California officials said.
 Nichols said Trump’s action threatened more asthma and more premature deaths from dirty air.